-Unfortunately, as you have probably already faced and realized, there are no guarantees when we discuss breast cancer.
-Your breast surgeon will remove all visible and known cancerous tissue, but there are not tests to detect the small clusters of cancerous cells that have not yet grown into tumors.
+You have probably already realized there are no guarantees with breast cancer.
+Your breast surgeon will remove all visible and known cancerous tissue.
+However, there aren’t tests to detect the small clusters of cancerous cells that have not yet grown into tumors.
 Occasionally, one or a few of these cells do survive surgery, chemotherapy, and radiation.
 The fact is a single cell has the potential to multiply and become a tumor—a fact which unfortunately causes many women and their loved ones persistent anxiety over every bump, sniffle, and ache.
 It is normal to fear the return of the cancer.

-However, it is important to understand, as your life begins to settle into cancer remission, that many women will never have to face breast cancer recurrence again.
+It is important to understand this: many breast cancer survivors will never have to face breast cancer recurrence again.
 Here are a few facts to know:

 - Most recurrences occur in the first five years, with the highest risk in the first two years.
 While recurrence can occur any time, you might breathe a sigh of relief once you pass the five year mark.

 - Approximately 2/3 of all breast cancers include estrogen receptors.
-This is good news, because tumors with estrogen receptors tend to grow less aggressively, respond better to treatment, and have a lower rate of recurrence.
+This is good news, because tumors with estrogen have a lower rate of recurrence.

 - The chance of recurrence over a ten year period among women with a lumpectomy plus radiation is about 12%.
-That means, 88% of women (or 22 in every 25) with a lumpectomy plus radiation will have no cancer recurrence during that first decade (and the likelihood of recurrence decreases with each year past therapy).
+That means, 88% of women (or 22 in every 25) with a lumpectomy plus radiation will have no cancer recurrence during that first decade.
+And the likelihood of recurrence decreases with each year thereafter.

 - In a mastectomy, the rate of recurrence depends largely on whether the cancer has spread to the lymph nodes.